-2.4H Taps and Bubblers Taps and bubblers in parks and sportsgrounds will be operational Reports of leaking taps or bubblers will be MPL O (PAT / PSU) PSU) Requests for maintenance are responded to or actioned within 3 working days.
+2.4H Taps and Bubblers Taps and bubblers in parks and sportsgrounds will be operational Reports of leaking taps or bubblers will be responded to promptly.
+MPL (PAT / PSU) 0 Requests for maintenance are responded to or actioned within 3 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
-2.4l Signs Signs are legible and are erected in highly visible locations within parks and sportsgrounds.
+2.4l Signs • Signs are legible and are erected in highly visible locations within parks and sportsgrounds.
 Install signs in highly visible locations.
-Replace damaged /vandalised signs where (PAT / they have been rendered illegible Signs are visible.
+Replace damaged /vandalised signs where they have been rendered illegible MPL (PAT / PSU) 0 0 Signs are visible.
 Damaged signs are replaced as required.
-2.4J Playgrounds Council will comply with the Australian Standards for playgrounds and play equipment.
-Council will comply with the • Design and maintain playgrounds and play MPL Australian Standards for equipment to relevant safety standards where (PAT / possible. • Undertake safety inspections and regular maintenance in accordance with Service Level Agreements.
-Safety in playgrounds and for playground equipment is upheld to Australian Standards (AS 1924, AS 4422 and AS 4486).
+2.4J Playgrounds Council will comply with the Australian Standards for playgrounds and play equipment. the • Design and maintain playgrounds and play MPL for equipment to relevant safety standards where (PAT possible. • Undertake safety inspections and regular maintenance in accordance with Service Level Agreements.
+MPL (PAT / PSU) 0 0 Safety in playgrounds and for playground equipment is upheld to Australian Standards (AS 1924, AS 4422 and AS 4486).
 Maintenance is implemented in accordance with internal Service Level Agreements.
 Comprehensive inspections are undertaken on a quarterly basis

-Management Statement Action Mgt Team Time Frame Performance Measures 2.4K Tree Maintenance Standards 8 Trees are maintained by suitably • Tree works are carrie qualified and / or trained personnel in accordance with the Service Level Agreement and Australian Standards.
-Australian Standards. • All work is to be unde with the specifications in Level Agreements or exte • Staff are to approprii tasks they perform. • Trees are underp obstruction to footpath visibility, electric power and public driveways or o 3 m). • Trees are pruned to p optimum 3m clearance guttering, and walls w inth a diameter above 15 id out in accordance of Practice: Amenity conform to AS 4373 - rtaken in accordance n the internal Service emal contracts. ately trained for the runed to remove s, roadways, traffic lines, lighting, private crossings (to minimum rovide minimum 1m / from property roof, vithout affecting the emoved of deadwood MPL (PAU) PSU) 0 Tree work is carried out in accordance with relevant standards and codes.
+Management Statement Action Mgt Team Time Frame Performance Measures 2.4K Tree Maintenance Standards 9 Trees are maintained by suitably qualified and / or trained personnel in accordance with the Service Level Agreement and Australian Standards.
+Trees are maintained by suitably with Work Cover Code of Practice: Amenity (PAT personnel in accordance with the Tree Industry 1998 and conform to AS 4373 - Service Level Agreement and 1996.
+Australian Standards.
+Australian Standards.
+Australian Standards.
+Service Level Agreement of the internal Service Level Agreements or external contracts.
+Staff are to appropriately trained for the tasks they perform.
+Trees are underpruned to remove obstruction to footpaths, roadways, traffic visibility, electric power lines, lighting, private and public driveways or crossings (to minimum 3 m).
+Trees are pruned to provide minimum 1 m / optimum 3 m clearance from property roof, guttering, and walls without affecting the natural form of the tree.
+Trees in reserves are removed of deadwood with a diameter above 15 - 20mm.
+MPL (PAT / PSU) 0 Tree work is carried out in accordance with relevant standards and codes.
 Staff training programs implemented as required.
 Work is implemented in accordance with specifications in the Service Level Agreement.
 Obstructions from trees on community land are minimised.

-RISK MANAGEMENT 2.5
+2.5 RISK MANAGEMENT